voxel51/fiftyone/docs/source/user_guide/dataset_zoo.rst

 :class:`ZooDataset <fiftyone.zoo.datasets.ZooDataset>` constructor) to wrangle
-the raw download into FiftyOne format, and then calling :meth:`load_zoo_dataset() <fiftyone.zoo.datasets.load_zoo_dataset>` or using :ref:`fiftyone zoo load <cli-fiftyone-zoo-load>` to load the dataset into FiftyOne.
+the raw download into FiftyOne format, and then calling :meth:`load_zoo_dataset() <fiftyone.zoo.datasets.load_zoo_dataset>` or using :ref:`fiftyone zoo datasets load <cli-fiftyone-zoo-datasets-load>` to load the dataset into FiftyOne.

 For example, the following snippet shows how to load the BDD100K dataset from the zoo: